-Sports at The Sharon Academy include soccer, basketball, baseball, cross-country, track, and ultimate Frisbee at both the Middle School and High School.
-For more information, see the Program of Studies or request to see the Athletic Policy through the Athletic Director.
+Sports at The Sharon Academy include soccer, basketball, baseball, cross-country, track, and Ultimate Frisbee at both the Middle School and High School.
+For more information, see the Program of Studies or request to see the Athletic Policy through the Athletic Director, Grayson Levy at glevy@sharonacademy.net.